lando/acquia/docs/config.md

 While Lando [recipes](https://docs.lando.dev/landofile/recipes.html) set sane defaults so they work out of the box, they are also [configurable](https://docs.lando.dev/landofile/recipes.html#config).

 Here are the configuration options, set to the default values, for this recipe.
-If you are unsure about where this goes or what this means we *highly recommend* scanning the [recipes documentation](https://docs.lando.dev/landofile/recipes.html) to get a good handle on how the magicks work.
+If you are unsure about where this goes or what this means we *highly recommend* scanning the [recipes documentation](https://docs.lando.dev/landofile/recipes.html) to get a good handle on how the recipe functions.

 ```yaml
 recipe: acquia